sethlopezme/strez/README.md

 Default: `.`

 Set the output directory.
 Localization directories will be created within the output directory if they do not exist.

 #### `-f`, `--force`

-Overwrite existing files with the same filename as the output file.
+Overwrite existing files with the same output filename(s).

 #### `-n`, `--name`